benaziziasmae/bikesharing/README.md

 2- Deliverable 2: Create Visualizations for the Trip Analysis

 3- Deliverable 3: Create a Story and Report for the Final Presentation

+## Resources

+- Data :
+- Software : Python, Jupyter, Tableau Public.

+## Summary

+**New York Citi Bike data visualizations for August 2019**

+- There were over 2.3 million rides for the month of August 2019.
+- 81% of the users were subscribers.
+65% of the users were confirmed males and 25% were confirmed females.
+- There is a wide range of the age of the users.
+Younger users tend to use the service for longer rides.
+- Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.